Skip to content

 After submitting a task, FFmate will respond with a JSON object containing the taskId.
 This taskId can be used to monitor the task’s progress in the next section.

-πŸ” Monitoring a Task
+Monitoring a Task

 sh

-πŸ” Monitoring All Tasks
+Monitoring All Tasks

-FFmate allows you to retrieve a list of all tasks, regardless of their current stateβ€”whether they are waiting in the queue, actively processing, successfully completed, or encountered an error.
+FFmate lets you retrieve a list of all tasks, no matter their current state—queued, processing, completed, or failed.

 sh